Eena contemplated Shanks’ story as she slouched on the edge of the

 When his lips moved away, he kept his hold on her hair and spoke so

-from, that is no insult.”
-Then he let
+that is no insult.”
+Then he let her go.

 It was over.